h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_16_explanation.md

 ### Multicollinearity Visualization
 ![Multicollinearity Correlation Matrix](../Images/L3_4_Quiz_16/1_multicollinearity_correlation.png)

 This heatmap shows the correlation matrix of our simulated data.
-The high correlation (0.993) between x1 and x2 indicates severe multicollinearity.
+The high correlation (0.993) between $x_1$ and $x_2$ indicates severe multicollinearity.
 Such high correlation makes it difficult to determine the individual effect of each predictor on the response variable.

 ### Dummy Variables for Categorical Data
 ![Categorical Data with 4 Levels](../Images/L3_4_Quiz_16/2_dummy_variables.png)

 This scatter plot shows data from four different categories (A, B, C, D).
 Each category has a different mean response value.
-To represent this categorical variable in a regression model, we need k-1 (in this case, 3) dummy variables.
+To represent this categorical variable in a regression model, we need $k-1$ (in this case, 3) dummy variables.

 ### Interaction Effects Visualization
 ![Interaction Effects](../Images/L3_4_Quiz_16/3_interaction_terms.png)

-The 3D surface plot shows how y depends on both x1 and x2 in a non-additive way.
-The lower left plot shows how the relationship between x1 and y changes for different values of x2 - the slopes are different, indicating interaction.
+The 3D surface plot shows how $y$ depends on both $x_1$ and $x_2$ in a non-additive way.
+The lower left plot shows how the relationship between $x_1$ and $y$ changes based on the value of $x_2$ - the slopes are different, indicating interaction.
 The contour plot shows non-parallel level curves, another indicator of interaction.

 ### Polynomial Regression Visualization
 ![Polynomial Regression](../Images/L3_4_Quiz_16/4_polynomial_regression.png)